-Extent of tailings flow: tailings flow up to 4 kilometres from the TSF

-Environmental impact: no areas of significant environmental habitat impacted and no endangered
+- Extent of tailings flow: tailings flow up to 4 kilometres from the TSF - Environmental impact: no areas of significant environmental habitat impacted and no endangered or species of concern impacted - Infrastructure impacted: no public/shared infrastructure impacted

 TSF5 was constructed as an above-ground facility with starter embankments constructed mostly using sand from existing dunes.
 The embankments are lined internally with quarry scalp for erosion protection and an external layer of rock armour placed on the downstream batter.
 Existing sand dunes were incorporated into the starter embankment where they aligned with the embankment.
 The height of the starter embankment ranges up to